flatpak/flatpak-docs/docs/first-build.rst

 To verify that the build was successful, run the following::

-  $ flatpak-builder --run build-dir org.flatpak.Hello.yml hello.sh
+  $ flatpak-builder --user --install build-dir org.flatpak.Hello.yml
+  $ flatpak run org.flatpak.Hello

 Congratulations, you've made an app!

-Using ``--run`` results in a sandbox with mostly the same permissions as the final app, with the exception of filesystem permissions.
-As such it shouldn't be relied upon beyond basic testing.

 6. Put the app in a repository
 ------------------------------

-Before you can install and run the app, it first needs to be put in a repository.
+If you want to share the application you can put it in a repository.
 This is done by passing the ``--repo`` argument to ``flatpak-builder``::